-Each globe contains a custom-designed LED light fixture, which casts sharply detailed shadows.
-The chandeliers paint the underpass with complex color patterns and ethereal lighting, refashioning the space into a majestic ballroom-cum-shadow theater.
+Each globe casts sharply detailed shadows, painting the underpass with complex color patterns and ethereal lighting, ultimately refashioning the space into a majestic ballroom-cum-shadow theater.
 Melding grandeur with a sense of neighborhood rejuvenation, the sculptures weld recycled bike parts into refined forms.

 Theo & Malone Underpass at I-35, San Antonio, TX